hanzlashakeel/n8n-projects/README.md

 **Full updated stack:** n8n · Groq API · Llama 3.3-70b · Gmail API · Google Sheets API · Google Drive API · Google OAuth · Webhook

 ---

+## WhatsApp AI Bot — Hanzla Bot

+Most businesses lose customers because they reply too late on WhatsApp.
+I built HanzBot to fix that — an AI that replies instantly, 24/7, like a real person.

+This was the hardest project so far.
+WhatsApp doesn't just let you plug anything in.
+You need a Meta Developer account, a verified business portfolio, OAuth tokens, webhook configuration, and approved phone numbers.
+Took time to figure out but got it working.

+---

+### How it works:

+1. Customer sends a WhatsApp message
+2. Webhook catches it the moment it arrives
+3. AI reads the message — understands the language, tone, and intent
+4. AI writes a personalized reply — short, conversational, WhatsApp style
+5. Reply lands in customer's WhatsApp in seconds

+No human needed.
+No delays.
+No missed messages.

+---

+### What makes HanzBot different:

+Most WhatsApp bots reply with fixed templates — boring, robotic, and unhelpful.
+HanzBot reads the actual message and responds to exactly what was said.
+Every reply is generated fresh by the AI.

+If someone writes in Urdu, it replies in Urdu.
+If someone writes in Roman Urdu, it matches that too.
+If someone is angry, it stays calm and empathetic.
+If someone asks a question, it actually answers it.

+---

+### What HanzBot handles:

+**Customer Support:**
+- Product and service inquiries
+- Order status questions
+- Complaint handling with empathy
+- Escalation to human when needed

+**Information:**
+- General knowledge questions
+- Business hours, location, pricing
+- Booking and appointment requests

+**Language:**
+- English, Urdu, Roman Urdu
+- Switches automatically based on customer

+**Personal Help:**
+- Calculations and conversions
+- Translation between languages
+- General advice and guidance

+---

+### The technical side:

+Getting WhatsApp Business API working from scratch required:
+- Creating a Meta Developer account and app
+- Setting up a verified Business Portfolio
+- Generating and managing OAuth access tokens
+- Configuring webhooks for real-time message delivery
+- Setting up WhatsApp Business Cloud node in n8n
+- Understanding Meta's 24-hour messaging window policy

+None of this was straightforward.
+Every step had its own setup process.
+But once it clicked, the whole thing came together.

+---

+### What I learned:

+- How WhatsApp Business API actually works behind the scenes
+- Meta's messaging policies and template vs free-form message rules
+- OAuth token management for third-party API access
+- Real-time webhook event handling
+- Building conversational AI that feels human, not robotic

+---

+**Built with:** n8n · Groq API · Llama 3.3-70b · WhatsApp Business Cloud API · Meta Developer Platform · Webhook

+---